Best Pet Insurance for Cats (2024)

 Cons

 Spot offers a wide range of options for different deductibles, annual limits, and reimbursement rates, including unlimited coverage for your cat’s insurance plan.
-Pet parents can make adjustments to these features to lock in a plan that suits their monthly budget.
-Coverage options include accident-only and accident and illness plans.
+Pet parents can choose the best plan for their cat and make adjustments to these features to lock in a plan that suits their monthly budget.
+Coverage options include accident-only and accident and illness plans as well as an optional preventative care plan.

 Pros